gitMiguel27/portfolio/README.md

 pnpm run deploy
 ```

-Or you can use the built-in GitHub Action called "Deploy".
+Or you can use the built-in GitHub Action called "Deploy static content to
+GitHub Pages".